 Los Angeles, CA, 90095

-William Boyd is Professor of Law at UCLA School of Law and Professor at the Institute of the Environment and Sustainability specializing in energy and environmental law.
+William Boyd is Professor of Law at UCLA School of Law and the Institute of the Environment and Sustainability specializing in energy and environmental law.

 He is the founding Director of the Laboratory for Energy & Environmental Policy innovation (LEEP) and the project lead for the Governors’ Climate and Forests Task Force (GCF), a unique subnational collaboration of 38 states and provinces from Brazil, Colombia, Ecuador, Indonesia, Mexico, Nigeria, Peru, Spain, and the United States that is working to develop regulatory frameworks to reduce emissions from deforestation and land use.